seirios/BBPTopologySSCX/WORK.md

 We probably cannot compute any homology on such a big complexe, but possibly on smaller subgraph.

+[seirios] I have a first version of the central region (one microcolumn's width away from the border), and it's 1.22M cells, so a bit more manageable than the whole circuit (~1.7M).

 # Structural vs activity
-The experiments we want to do can be divided  roughly into the one who needs activity and the one who only looks at the circuit( structural).
+The experiments we want to do can be divided  roughly into the one who needs activity and the one who only looks at the circuit (structural).
 Obviously we will use structural results also with activity.
 So first lets descibe the *easy* structural computation and their variation

 ## Structural Experiments